tommypurcell/react-github-profile/README.md

 - [react-github-calendar](https://www.npmjs.com/package/react-github-calendar): React component to display a user's GitHub activity calendar.
 - [prop-types](https://www.npmjs.com/package/prop-types): Runtime type checking for React props.

 ## Contributing

-Hi and thank you for your interest in the React GitHub Profile.

-## Contributing